sul-dlss-deprecated/taco-truck/index.md

 TACO Truck is a only slightly frivolous holder term for Stanford Libraries' new digital repository architecture & implementation based on COCINA.

-We are separating our implementation and architectural refinement (TACO Truck) from the conceptual architecture (COCINA) in order to enable future overlap with community partners and existing projects that need a modular and scalable digital repository approach.
+We separated our implementation and architectural refinement (TACO Truck) from the conceptual architecture (COCINA) in order to enable easier overlap with community partners and projects that need a modular and scalable digital repository approach.

 ### [COCINA](COCINA.md)

 COCINA is the conceptual architecture emerging from TACO Truck.
-The architecture is heavily influenced by Stanford Libraries' needs to move our digital repository forward in a piecemeal and scalable fashion.
+The architecture is heavily guided by Stanford Libraries' needs to move our digital repository forward in a piecemeal and modular fashion.

 COCINA has the primary goals of being: